Consultants who perform this procedure

 The operation aims to remove the bunion and realign the joint so that it can function normally.

-A cut is made between the big toe and the second toe, and the tight tissues are freed.
+Your bunionectomy consultant will make a cut between the big toe and the second toe, and the tight tissues will be freed.
 A cut is then made over the bunion.